lali-Projects/Kung_Fu_Chess/README.md

 * OpenCV
 * Qt6 development packages for Core, Gui, and Widgets
 * Git and network access during the first configure so CMake can fetch IXWebSocket v11.4.5 and SQLite 3.45.2
+* Docker Desktop and Docker Compose for the PostgreSQL + NGINX deployment
+* A native libpq installation is required only when explicitly building PostgreSQL support on Windows with `KFC_ENABLE_POSTGRESQL=ON`

 IXWebSocket and the SQLite amalgamation are fetched automatically by the current `CMakeLists.txt`; they do not need to be installed separately.